Make a Homemade Sunflower!

 - You'll want to start by making the flower petals first.
-Have the kids completely cover the white paper plate (front and back) with yellow paint.
+Have your child completely cover the white paper plate (front and back) with yellow paint.
 You may want to lay some newspaper down under the plate to catch the drips!

 - While it's drying, go ahead and make the stem.
-Take a paper towel roll and measure its length on a piece of green construction paper using your pencil.
-Then cut the construction paper to size so that it will wrap around the roll.
-Let the kids glue it around the paper towel roll so it fits snugly.
+Take a paper towel roll and measure its length on a piece of green construction paper using the pencil.
+Then, cut the construction paper to size so that it will wrap around the roll.
+Let your child glue it around the paper towel roll so it fits snugly.

-- When the plate is dry, see if the kids can cut petals into the plate from the edges towards the center.
-If they are even more creative, have them round the corners so that they resemble sunflower petals.
+- When the plate is dry, see if your kid can cut petals into the plate from the edges towards the center.
+For some additional fine motor practice, have him round the corners so that they resemble sunflower petals.